edistyping/ek-javascript-portfolio/README.md

 * Parallax

 To Do
-Try animating helicopter
-Finish Projects and Abouts

-Make a horizontal slide for each section
+1. Make a horizontal slide for each section
     => Carousel again?

-Scrolling will make it go left or right
+2. Scrolling will make it go left or right
     => Can this be done

-Update Projects - Carousels for formatting
+3. Update Projects - Carousels for formatting

+4. For Home, make texts appear like in Matrix

+// Grand Plan
 1. Header
     - Include each Section below